namelesskid123/rpi/README.md

 ## To run

+- Before running main program, open another terminal and SSH into rpi.

+- then type 'bluetoothctl' and 'discoverable on'

 - Main Program: `sudo python3 -m main`

    Begins a multithread session that will establish communications with N7 Tablet, Arduino and PC.
 Also starts a video stream that will attempt to detect symbols in front of it.
 Program will conclude the ID of the detected symbol depending on an arbitrary threshold value.